highlightjs/highlight.js/README.md

 ## Custom initialization

 If you use different markup for code blocks you can initialize them manually with `highlightBlock(code)` function.
-It takes a DOM element containing the code to highlight and optionally a string with which to replace TAB characters.
+It takes a DOM element containing the code to highlight.

 Initialization using, for example, jQuery might look like this: